-4.5.3 AUTO / TRANSIT SPEED RATIO
+4.5.3 AUTO/TRANSIT SPEED RATIO

 In order to assess the competitiveness of transit with driving, the ratio of auto to transit speeds is calculated by comparing auto to transit speeds on the portions of the CMP network for which Muni data was available.
-Roadway speeds are derived from the Inrix data used for LOS monitoring and transit speeds are derived from APC data.
+Roadway speeds are derived from the INRIX data used for LOS monitoring and transit speeds are derived from APC data.
 The APC dataset is from April and May of 2023, the same period as the roadway LOS monitoring effort.
 For each segment, the ratio of auto-to-transit speed was calculated.
-A ratio of 2 would indicate that, for a particular segment, on-board transit travel time is twice that of auto travel time.
+A ratio of 2 would indicate that, for a particular segment, auto speeds are twice as fast as transit speeds.
 The ratio had been improving between 2011 and 2019, worsened during the COVID pandemic in 2021, and improved again between 2021 and 2023 (though still not back to 2019 levels) (Table 4-13 and Figure 4-23).
-Even though both average auto and transit speeds have decreased since 2021, transit speeds have declined relatively more than auto speeds during this time period, resulting in transit being less competitive relative to auto in 2023 than 2019.
+Even though both average auto and transit speeds are higher in 2023 than in 2019, transit is less competitive relative to autos in 2023 than in 2019.